MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

 The Transaction component is a React component designed to display a single transaction's details within a list item format.
-It is part of the Material Dashboard 2 React project and leverages Material-UI components for styling and icons.
 The component is highly customizable, allowing users to specify the color, icon, name, description, and value associated with a transaction.
 The Transaction component is typically used in financial or billing dashboards to represent individual transactions.

 #### Component Props